PrioritySoftware/PrioritySoftware.github.io/_sdk/Customization-Rules.md

     SEARCH-FIELD trigger that is changed in future software revisions.

 -   Any [form message](Errors-and-Warnings ) that you
-    add must be assigned a number greater than 500.
+    add must be assigned a number greater than 500.\
+    **Note:** Certain forms, such as those of constants, have standard messages with numbers larger than 500.
 -   Do not add standard forms as sub-level forms of custom forms.
 -   When using LABELs in your code, use numbers with at least 4 digits.
 This will prevent conflicts with the label numbers used in standard triggers.